RunesRepoHub/CnC-WebGUI/docs/install.md

 ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)

+## Setup

+* You have to be root user.
+* Make sure to change the hostname before running this.
+* Make sure to run.
+    1. apt-get update
+    2. apt-get upgrade

+## Install

 ### Docker images
 The images has not been made public yet, so if you want to use this right now.
 You will have to build the images yourself.